 These relate to fascinating scientific topics, like supercomputing, extreme weather, and energy tech.

 Head out into the city's historic district to catch glimpses of its rich past!

 The elegant mansions will delight you with their unique style of architecture from the old times.

 Enjoy a peaceful recluse by spending some quiet time in one of the beautiful churches.

 You can also walk through some of the smaller museums in this area to have more fun.

-There are plenty of bikes available for rent to take a refreshing tour around the area.
+Plenty of bikes are available for rent here, so you can take a refreshing tour around the area.